DevMunky/Instantiated-Public/README.md

 ## Dependencies

 1. Paper
-    > Needed for their library loading at runtime for compatibility with other plugins that may make use of Kotlin in Minecraft plugin development.
+    > Needed for their library loading at runtime for compatibility with other plugins that may make use of the Kotlin Runtime in Minecraft plugin development.
+    > Various Server Optimization

 2. FastAsynchronousWorldEdit
     > Needed for fast, efficient, and reliable block changes.
 Think of all the block changes!